MoonZoon/MoonZoon/docs/frontend.md

 ## Styles

-The **Todos** example part:
+The **TodoMVC** example part:
-   - _Note:_ The code below may differ from the current Todos implementation.
+   - _Note:_ The code below may differ from the current TodoMVC implementation.

 ```rust
 fn todo(todo: Arc<super::Todo>) -> impl Element {